mad-lab-fau/mad-gui/docs/troubleshooting.rst

 qt.qpa.plugin Error
 *******************
-If using Visual Studio, you might get this error on starting the GUI:

 .. code-block:: python

     qt.qpa.plugin: Could not load the Qt platform plugin "windows" in "" even though it was found.

-You can fix it as described in `this stackoverflow answer <https://stackoverflow.com/a/42231526>`_.
+Try to fix it using `this stackoverflow answer <https://stackoverflow.com/a/42231526>`_.
+However, it might also have to do with other qt version being installed on your machine, see `this stackoverflow answer <https://stackoverflow.com/a/49092279>`_.

 .. _pip stuck: